blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/magic_items_1.md

 phrase is written on the scroll.
 Speaking it aloud while holding the scroll will cast the spell.
 Spell scrolls have a +5 to hit and a 13 spell DC.

+#### Good Luck Pie (Uncommon)
+This pie may have a sweet or savory, but it's the fairy wings that give it it's name.
+Eating a pie grants advantage on one saving throw, attack, or ability check within the next hour.

+#### Blu's Tiny Tavern (Very Rare)
+This small wooden carving of a tavern fits in your palm.
+When you speak the command word, it expands into a full-size tavern with a small staff of blue awakened cats to provide free room and board for as long as supplies last.
+Once expanded, the tavern cannot be returned to it's previous size.

 ## Potions

 ### Potion of greater healing (Common)